circlesandlines/KibotoGameSDK/README.md

 // import from kiboto_game.js

-// initialize the message and game context var botMessages = new KibotoBotMessages();
+// initialize the message and game context
+// kiboto supplies a message queue, but its optional
+// you can use your own!
+var botMessages = new KibotoBotMessages();
 var game = new KibotoGame(hostname, port, 123, 000, "bob");